world-wanted/learning-fortress-frontend/README.md

 ## Basic Installation
 Make sure you have git, node and npm.
 We use Visual Studio to edit our code.
 ```bash
 $ git clone git@github.com:Scholar-6/learning-fortress-frontend.git
 $ npm install && npm run debug
 ```
+That's it.
+It is preconfigured to connect to an existing firebase db in the cloud.

+## Database changes
+You do not have access to the firebase project web console and the dummy dev database might be corrupted or restored at anypoint.
 We use Firebase Firestore DB as our backend.
-If you just need a dummy backend for dev then get a free account at https://firebase.google.com/
+If you just need a separate dummy backend for dev then get a free account at https://firebase.google.com/
 Create a new Cloud Firebase project, and click on 'Database' on left menu then 'Create database' under Cloud Firestore. generate a private key (Database>Project Settings>Service Accounts>Generate new private key).
 Move this key to /firebase/key.json in this directory.
-Install the firebase backup-restore npm package globally, and run a restore of this dummy database (replace FILE.json with private key).
+Install the firebase backup-restore npm package globally, and run a restore of this dummy database (see below)
 ```bash
 $ npm install -g firestore-backup-restore
 $ firestore-backup-restore --backupPath firebase/backup --restoreAccountCredentials firebase/key.json
 ```
 https://www.npmjs.com/package/firestore-backup-restore
+Finally folow the instructions in environment/environment.ts to setup the connection details from app.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng run debug` for a dev server that reloads on changes to files.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding